abilandz/NAT3054/Lecture_2/git.md

 1. find the most recent common commit in both branches (in the above diagram and example, that would be the commit named "change 2");
 2. make a new _merge commit_ on the _main_ branch that combines all changes from two branches being merged.

-Diagrammatically, after _three-way-merge_ (TBI 20250602 do I still use this terminology?) is performed, we have a situation like this on the _main_ branch (TBI 20250824 I still need to add "change 5" commit below):
+Diagrammatically, immediately after _three-way-merge_ is performed, we have a situation like this on the _main_ branch:

 ```mermaid
 %%{init: {"flowchart": {"htmlLabels": false}} }%%